Nebraska Wesleyan University

-Nebraska Wesleyan University (NWU) is a private Methodist-affiliated university in Lincoln, Nebraska.
+Nebraska Wesleyan University (NWU) is a private Methodist-affiliated university in Lincoln, Nebraska, United States.
 It was founded in 1887 by Nebraska Methodists.
-As of 2017, it has approximately 2,100 students including 1,500 full-time students and 300 faculty and staff.
-The school teaches in the tradition of a liberal arts college education.
+As of 2017, it had approximately 2,100 students, including 1,500 full-time students and 300 faculty and staff.
 The university has 119 undergraduate majors, minors, and pre-professional programs in addition to three graduate programs.